migdias/boston_airbnb_analysis/README.md

 ## Results<a name="results"></a>

 The main conclusions and results can be found in the notebook *Airbnb - Data Analysis*.
-But if you wish for a cleaner and better written results you can check my blog post on Medium HEREEEEEEE.
+But if you wish for a cleaner and better written results you can check my blog post on Medium [here](https://medium.com/@miguel.a.r.diass/start-hosting-in-boston-like-a-boss-d8c9849b163e).

 ## Licensing, Authors, and Acknowledgments<a name="licensing"></a>